5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/PMCR_Support_(SSDT-PMCR)/README.md

 ## Credits

 - Pleasecallmeofficial who discovered this patch
-- Acidathera for improving the SSDT.
+- Acidathera for improving the SSDT
 - CorpNewt for SSDTTime